 Paxos’ east coast road starts at Gaios port and passes a string of beaches before turning inland – a small track then leads off to the deserted village of Geramonachos.

-In centuries past, when the port of Gaios was attacked by pirates, the women and children were hidden in this hilltop village, surrounded by olive groves.
+In centuries past, when the port of Gaios was attacked by pirates, the local women and children were hidden in this hilltop village, surrounded by olive groves.

 Most of the village houses have now crumbled and fallen but the area is known by the islanders for its peaceful seclusion.